 Contacting a prisoner

-There are rules about what kind of contact you can have with a prisoner while they are with us.
+There are rules about what kind of contact you can have with a prisoner while they are in prison.

-You can send letters, but you can’t phone a prisoner—they might be able to phone you.
+You can send letters and emails, but you can’t phone a prisoner—they might be able to phone you.

 Letters